unow0517/42_so_long/README.md

 ## How To Play
 * `w` `s` `a` `d` => move muscle shiba
 * collect all the foods
-* reach house and chill
+* reach house and the game is over